 Congratulations, graduates, on reaching the magnificent milestone of receiving your hard-earned diploma.
 You are now launching a new chapter.

-You have before you a blank canvas on which you will chart a course as you move along life’s journey.
+You have before you a blank canvas on which to chart a course as you move along life’s journey.
 That’s why it’s important to choose the right course and make wise decisions.

 You will receive many words of counsel.
 Humorist Erma Bombeck said, “When your mother asks, ‘Do you want a piece of advice?’, it’s a mere formality.
 It doesn’t matter if you answer yes or no. You’re going to get it anyway.”